-In compliance with the contract for the Assistant Food Service Director, it is recommended that the Board approve a salary of \$36,556.52 for Mrs. Trista Boyes for the 2022/2023 school year effective July 1, 2022.
+On the motion of Mr. LaPorte, seconded by Mrs. Shaw, in compliance with the contract for the Assistant Food Service Director, it is recommended that the Board approve a salary of \$36,556.52 for Mrs. Trista Boyes for the 2022/2023 school year effective July 1, 2022.

-XXIII.
 PROFESSIONAL DEVELOPMENT